zadykian/postgres-marula/docs/wal-tuning-design.md

 The point is that the server needs to keep WAL files starting at the moment of the last completed checkpoint plus the files accumulated during the current checkpoint.
 But for before Postgres 11 server also retained files from the last but one checkpoint.

 **wal-traffic** is calculated as difference between values retrieved with given interval by **pg_current_xlog_insert_location()** server function.
 The interval is taken equal to **checkpoint_timeout** parameter value.

+### checkpoint_warning

+Write a message to the server log if checkpoints caused by the filling of WAL segment files happen closer together than this amount of time.

+The default is 30 seconds.

+Is is calculated as **0.5 * checkpoint_timeout**